Pasparto/TetrsPong/README.md

 **Game against the computer:**
 The game allows to play against the computer.
 The computer have 3 levels:
+(a) BEST
+(b) GOOD
-(a) BEST (b) GOOD and (C) NOVICE
+(C) NOVICE
 => The BEST level use the Bomb trick wisely, the other levels would not

 There are three options to play:
-2 human players
+1. 2 human players
-Human vs. Computer - Human will always be on the left 2 Computer players
+2. Human vs. Computer - Human will always be on the left
+3. 2 Computer players